 In an earlier post I talked about the importance of tempo in your golf swing.
 Most instruction books mention tempo, but go no further saying they’re in favor of it and end up wasting two or three pages with contentless blather that teaches you nothing useful about making good tempo part of your game.

-John Novosel explains, in his book, Tour Tempo, how he discovered through video analysis of elite golfers’s swings that the golf swing consistently breaks down to 3 units of time going up to one unit coming back down to impact.
+John Novosel explains, in his book, Tour Tempo, how he discovered through video analysis of elite golfers’s swings that the golf swing consistently breaks down to 3 units of time going up, to 1 unit coming back down to impact.

 He also noted that while different golfers have different swing speeds, they all swing with this same 3:1 ratio between the backswing and the forward swing.

 Keeping those things in mind, this book has had and continues to have an enormous impact on my game.
 I worked hard to find the tempo that is right for me and to maintain it.
 I hit the ball really well when I swing at my tempo with the right rhythm.
 When I start hitting poor shots this is the first thing I check, and getting back to my preferences is usually all it takes to start hitting the ball well again.

-Once you get it, regular practice at it will be the best thing you ever did for your game.
+Building the correct rhythm and tempo into your swing, will be the best thing you ever did for your golf game.